anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 - CBS [cited](https://www.cbsnews.com/news/coronavirus-deaths-suicides-drugs-alcohol-pandemic-75000/) a study indicating the potential for 75,000 excess deaths of despair: deaths due to drug and alcohol abuse or suicide
 - A CDC report [found](https://thehill.com/policy/healthcare/525797-cdc-pediatric-visits-to-emergency-rooms-for-mental-health-problems?amp&__twitter_impression=true) a 31% increase in mental health-related emergency room visits for children between the ages of 12 and 17 over a three month period.

 Quite clearly the lockdowns are doing more harm than good.
 Even the Atlantic [admitted](https://www.theatlantic.com/international/archive/2020/08/coronavirus-pandemic-developing-world/614578/) that asking people in low to middle-income countries to stay home is, in many cases, asking them to starve.
 To point out these grim realities, however, is blaspheming the Science<sup>TM</sup> and, by extension, his holiness Dr. Anthony Fauci!
-More on the physical, mental, and social health consequences of the lockdownscan be found at [Collateral Global](https://collateralglobal.org) and [thepriceofpanic.com](http://thepriceofpanic.com).
+More on the physical, mental, and social health consequences of the lockdown scan be found at [Collateral Global](https://collateralglobal.org) and [thepriceofpanic.com](http://thepriceofpanic.com).

 ## “Wear the damn mask.”